telerik/xaml-docs/controls/radgridview/style-selectors/cell-style-selector.md

 # CellStyleSelector

-This article will show you how to style conditionally RadGridView cells using the __CellStyleSelector__ property.
+This article will show you how to style conditionally RadGridView's cells applying __CellStyleSelector__ for it.

 >tipTo learn the basics about __StyleSelectors__ please check [this article]({%slug gridview-style-selectors-overview%}).

-Assume we have a __GridView__ bound to a collection of clubs.
+Assume we have __RadGridView__ bound to a collection of clubs.
 Each club has a property __StadiumCapacity__.
-What we want to achieve is to set the background color of the StadiumCapacity cells to Red if the capacity is greater than 50 000 or yellow otherwise:
+What we want to achieve is to set the background color of the StadiumCapacity cells to Red if the capacity is greater than 50 000 or Yellow otherwise:

 ![](images/gridview_cellstyleselector.png)

 To do so follow these steps:

-1. Create a new class which inherits the __StyleSelector__ class (which resides in the __Telerik.Windows.Controls__ assembly).
+1. Create a new class which inherits the __StyleSelector__ class.

 2. Override its __SelectStyle__ method.
-Based on your conditions - you return the proper Style that will be applied to the framework element (cell in our case).
+Based on your conditions - you return the proper Style that will be applied to the framework element (GridViewCell in our case).

 #### __C#__